Coverage & Rent Increases

 Some Units Have Limited Rent Control Coverage

-Exception: If you moved into a single family home which was vacant because the previous tenant was evicted pursuant to a 30 day notice (e.g., owner move in or Ellis), then you have full rent control protection.
-(You can find out if there was a previous eviction by going to the Rent Board
+Exception: If you moved into a single family home which was vacant because the previous tenant was evicted pursuant to a 60 or 30 day notice (a no-fault eviction), then you have full rent control protection.
+(You can find out if there was a previous eviction by going to the Rent Board or looking by the landlord's name on the California Superior Court's website.)

-Exception: If you moved into a single family home or condo which, when you moved in, had housing code violations uncorrected for 60 or more days, then you have full rent control.
+Exception: If you moved into a single family home or condo which had housing code violations that were cited and uncorrected for at least 6 months before the vacancy, then you have full rent control.
 (You can find out the code violation status of your building here or by going to Department of Building Inspection at 1660 Mission).

 Exception: If you live in a condo where the subdivider of the building still owns the condos, you have full rent control protection.